-A reader wrote to ask me why they're still tired after a heart attack that happened six months ago.
-That’s a great question.
-Fatigue is the No. 1 symptom after a heart attack, because the heart is devoting a lot of its energy to healing.
+One of the most common questions I get from people is why they're still tired after a heart attack that happened six months ago.
+It's a great question.
+Fatigue is the number one symptom after a heart attack, because the heart is devoting a lot of its energy to healing.
 As it builds scar tissue, the energy left for physical exertion is diminished at first, but does recover gradually over time.

 The heart needs a full three months to truly heal after a heart attack, filling in and strengthening scar tissue in the area where the cells died—and for some people it can take a lot longer.

-- Understand that life will be different for a time.
+- After a heart attack, understand that life will be different for a time.
 One of the hardest things for many of my patients to appreciate after a heart attack is that there’s a scar area that’s healing in their heart.
 So often they don’t understand why simple activities that never used to tire them are exhausting them.
 So be patient with yourself.

 - Keep up with your rehab program, including exercise and diet.
 If there is a hospital near you that offers a cardiac rehabilitation program, ask your M.D. to give you a referral so that your insurance company will cover your attendance.
 You will need a low level stress test so the cardiologist can write your exercise prescription, and the staff there will teach you how to exercise safely after a heart attack and progress your level of exercise each week under close supervision.
 (Plus, you will make great friends with others going through recovery just like you!)

-Now it’s your turn: Readers, have any of you had a heart attack?
-If so, do you have any experience or wisdom to share with this reader?
+Now it’s your turn: Would you like to share your experience about how you recovered from a heart attack?
 I invite you to share your story in the comments.